jutge-org/jutge-problems-toolkit/README.md

 - `--verify`: Verify the correctness of a program.
 - `--help` or `-h` : Shows a help message with available arguments.

-To run the toolkit, just type `jutge-problems-toolkit` in the command line.